zapata-lab/ms_nature_of_species/README.md

 # Peering into the nature of plant species
 This repository contains the text, code, and data for the manusctipt:

-    Jacobs SJ, Henriquez CL, Zapata F. Peering into the nature of plants species
+    Jacobs SJ, Henriquez CL, Zapata F. Peering into the nature of plant species

 ## Repository Overview